ece4078dev/ECE4078_Lab_2025/Week07-08/M3_marking.md

 	- The full ground truth of the arena is provided
 	- You may only control the robot by providing waypoints (No Teleoperation in this demo!)
 	- You must navigate to targets on the shopping list in the specified order
-	- **Note waypoint navigation will not be available for the final demo**
+	- **Note: waypoint navigation will not be available for the final demo**
 - Level 2: Fully-autonomous navigation with a known map (20 pts)
 	- The full ground truth of the arena is provided
 	- The robot navigates around the arena autonomously